This article is part of a larger series on Payments.

 Like Stripe, this payment processor relies heavily on integrations. iATS does not have its own POS system, but it lets you create online forms for your website.
 However, it can also create a stand-alone solution, which includes hosted pages and forms, to which you can add a shopping cart using its Aura program.
 Stripe will embed into websites but not build one for you. iATS easily integrates into donation-specific software.

 iATS takes longer to process payouts than Stripe.
-It may require a contract and works only with certified nonprofit organizations, where Stripe can be used for charity or for-profit businesses.
+It requires a one-year contract and works only with certified nonprofit organizations, whereas Stripe can be used for charity or for-profit businesses.

 Authorize.net: Best Payment Gateway

 Authorize.net is a well-known payment gateway that integrates easily into other payment solutions.
 While it charges a monthly fee, it is reliable and does not charge chargeback fees.
 You can use it as a payment gateway alone (choosing your own merchant account) or as a payment processor.
 This flexibility earned Authorize.net the top spot in our evaluation of the best payment gateways.

 It can handle high-risk businesses through its partners and even has partnerships for other business solutions for shipping, compliances, fraud prevention, and more.
 While it does not integrate as extensively as Stripe, it does have partnerships with developers who can design integrations for you.

 - Monthly fee: $25

 - All-in-one processing fee: 2.9% + 30 cents per transaction, or 10 cents per transaction and 10 cents batch fee

 - Chargeback fee: $0

 - POS system: $0 for Mobile POS app